Eskdale, North Yorkshire

 The river flows through the narrow valley that the water has cut into the soft shale of the Jurassic rocks.
 Because of this, the rainfall can cause rapid flooding like those suffered in 1840, 1930 and in 2000.
 The 1930 flood caused many problems including destroying the bridge over the river in Sleights.

 The A169 road bridge that runs over the Esk in Sleights village dates from 1937.

 A natural gas accumulation is present in the Permian dolomitic limestones at Eskdale.
 Natural gas from this field was used in the 1960s and 1970s by the former North Eastern Gas Board to supply Whitby and other local towns.

+Eskdale School in Whitby is named after the valley.

+Access

+The Esk Valley Walk is a walk covering 35 mi starting from the head of the Esk through the valley and down to Whitby.